Rational Points in Translations of The Cantor Set: Acknowledgements

 \section{Acknowledgements}

-K.~Jiang was supported by NSFC No.~11701302, Zhejiang Provincial NSF No.LY20A010009, and the K.C.
+The authors thank the anonymous referees for many useful suggestions which improve the presentation of the paper.
+K.~Jiang was supported by NSFC No.~11701302, Zhejiang Provincial NSF No.~LY20A010009, and the K.C.
 Wong Magna Fund in Ningbo University.
 D.~Kong was supported by NSFC No.~11971079.
-W.~Li was supported by NSFC No.~12071148 and Science and Technology Commission of Shanghai Municipality (STCSM) No.~18dz2271000.
+W.~Li was supported by NSFC No.~12071148 and Science and Technology Commission of Shanghai Municipality (STCSM) No. 22DZ2229014.
+Z. Wang was supported by the Fundamental Research Funds for the Central Universities No.~YBNLTS2023-016.